Chong-THU/LiuChong/index.md

 <br/>

-Welcome!
+Welcome to my homepage!

 I earned my Ph.D. in Economics from Tsinghua University.
 I am engaged in independent postdoctoral research at the Department of Land Economy, University of Cambridge.

-My research focuses on Mathematical Approaches for Classical Political Economy, Marxian Economics and Post-Keynesian Economics.
+My research focuses on <font color=red>**Mathematical Approaches for Classical Political Economy**</font>, Marxian Economics and Post-Keynesian Economics.

 I also have interests in the topics on China’s Economy and the methods of Spatial Analysis.